matrix-org/matrix-spec-proposals/specification/3-application_service_api.rst

 Client-Server v2 API Extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Passive application services can utilise a more powerful version of the
+Application services can utilise a more powerful version of the
 client-server API by identifying itself as an application service to the
 home server.